nodesource/nsolid/CONTRIBUTING.md

 | v20.x.x         | v5.x.x                      |
 | v22.x.x         | v5.x.x                      |

-[^*]: Significant breaking changes or the introduction of substantial features
-    will drive the MAJOR version increments in N|Solid.
-Pre v5.0.0 versions of N|Solid are proprietary, and there will be no further enhancements to these closed versions.

 When there is a Node.js release, there will always be an associated N|Solid release.
 This typically is made within 24 hours of the upstream Node.js release.
 See the next section for more details on how the versions work and the